SEO Cost UK 2026: What Each Tier Actually Buys

 Depends on two things: your customer lifetime value and your patience.

 If your average customer is worth £500+ and you can wait 3-6 months for results to show, SEO almost always beats the alternatives on cost per lead over 12 months.
 Organic clicks are free once you rank.
-The ROI compounds because the work you did last month keeps paying you this month and next month and next year.
+The SEO ROI compounds because the work you did last month keeps paying you this month and next month and next year.

 If your customer is worth £50 and you need leads this week, SEO is the wrong channel.
 Run Google Ads first, get cashflow, then add SEO when you can afford to play a longer game.